usnistgov/nestor/docs/how_to_guide/dash_demonstration.rst

 Uploading Data Files
 --------------------
+**NB**: For the current version of the dashboard, visualization is limited to datasets containing "Machine Name" and "Maintenance Technician" entries. **Ensure these have been labeled for export in the tagging tool!**

 1. To immediately start visualizing your data, you need to upload a **.csv** or **.h5** file that was output from the NIST Nestor Tagging Tool.